 We have the following schedule of Eucharistic Prayers: In Advent, we sing Prayer C from the 1979 Episcopal Book of Common Prayer.
 For Christmas, the two Sundays following, and Epiphany, we sing Prayer II from the Third Edition Roman Missal.
 During Winter Ordinary Time, we sing an English translation of German Old Catholic Prayer V. During Lent, we sing Reconciliation Prayer II from the Second Edition Roman Missal.
 During from Eastertide, from Easter Vigil through Ascension, we sing Prayer B from Church of England Common Worship.
 On Pentecost, we sing Prayer D from the 1979 Episcopal Book of Common Prayer From Trinity Sunday and throughout summer and fall Ordinary Time, we sing a hybrid Eucharistic Prayer that conflates Prayer B from the 1979 Episcopal Book of Common Prayer with Roman Catholic Prayer II.
 The Eucharistic Prayer is normally sung in its entirety at the Sunday Sung Mass.

-We sing the Nicene Creed on Feast Days and recite it at other times.
+We sing the Nicene Creed every Sunday and Feast Days and recite it at a Spoken Mass.
 In Advent and Lent, we sing the Creed to the tone in Missa Penitentialis.
 On all other occasions when the Nicene Creed is sung, we sing the Creed from the Saint Cecilia Mass composed by the pastor.
 On all green Sundays, the Creed is recited.

-Except for Lectors who have the option of vesting or not, all liturgical personnel are vested in albs.
-The Presider always wears over the alb a stole and chasuble for Mass.
+In keeping with the solemnity and dignity to which the liturgy is entitled in a house of worship, all liturgical personnel are vested in albs.
+The Presider always wears a stole and chasuble for Mass.
 The Deacon of the Mass on Sunday wears stole and dalmatic, and for weekday low Masses, a stole only over the alb.
 Musicians wear a black academic gown.
-The “street clothes liturgical movement”, and the habits of some clergy to celebrate Mass in church without a chasuble, will never be allowed here, as it detracts from the solemnity and dignity to which the liturgy is entitled in a house of worship.

 These ministers greet people as they arrive, hand out worship booklets, point out the location of the restroom, assist with those who need help being seated, and prepare for and clean-up our Coffee Hour after Mass.
 Please contact the Parish Deacon to participate in this ministry.